 I love a good recipe story, don’t you?
 This recipe came from a former neighbor.
-She was a seldom seen little sweet older lady who lived behind us.
-Her grown son lived with her, suffering from PTSD as a result of serving in World War II.
-He was generally a nice person who was always willing to assist with our vegetable garden, freely offering advice and instruction.
+She was a seldom seen sweet little older lady who lived behind us.
+Always waving when we may both be outside at the same time.

-One fine day there was a knock at my back door (back door guests are best you know).
+One afternoon there was a knock at my back door.
+Back door guests are best you know.
 It was the sweet neighbor lady bringing me a plate full of her Old Fashioned Tea Cakes.
 I had never heard of such a cookie.
-That was roughly 34 years ago but I have never forgotten just how good her cookies were!
-This is her recipe which she shared in the neighborhood church cookbook and I of course purchased a copy.
+That was nearly 40 years ago.
+This is her recipe which she shared in the church cookbook and I of course purchased a copy.

 - 1 cup unsalted butter, softened

 - 1 cup granulated sugar

 - 2 tsp. baking powder

 - 2 Tbsp. milk